 If you do not already have a Visual Studio solution that you are using, then the easiest approach is to use the 'Create New Solution' wizard.

-Navigate to the 'XrmToolkit' menu item in Visual Studio and press the 'Create New Solution' button.
+Navigate to the 'XrmToolkit' menu item in Visual Studio and press the 'Create new solution' button.

 After filling in the appropriate information, you can choose to save your password by selecting the 'Remember Password' option.
-This will save your password in an encrypted file (see the documentation here regarding the CRMSMU file).
+This will save your password in an encrypted file (see the documentation here regarding the XrmSuo file).